Atom Learning logo

 The English paper will test your child’s ability to read and analyse text.
 The best way to prepare for this is to read widely at home, including both fiction and non-fiction texts.

-Encourage your child to read books from different genres and by a diverse range of authors.
-Increasing the variety of your child’s reading will help them understand different styles, tones and purposes.
-Meanwhile, reading a little every day will help widen their vocabulary, sharpen their analytical thinking, and enhance their imagination.
+Encourage your child to read books from different genres and by a range of authors.
+Increasing your child’s reading will help them understand different styles, tones and purposes.
+Reading a little every day will help widen their vocabulary, sharpen their analytical thinking, and enhance their imagination.

 Looking for reading inspiration?
 Check out our Key Stage 2 reading list.